Quiz settings detailed information

 Require network address

 By providing a comma-separated list of partial or whole IP address numbers, you may restrict quiz access to certain subnets on the LAN or Internet.
-This is particularly handy for a proctored (invigilated) quiz, in which you want to ensure that only persons in a certain room may access the quiz.
+This is particularly handy for a proctored (invigilated) quiz, in which you want to ensure that only individuals in a certain room may access the quiz.

 Browser security